 I am a Berlin-based filmmaker with a passion for telling stories about people, science and nature.
 I studied biology at University College London.
-You know the stuff: Darwin and evolution.
-Animals and viruses.
-Genes and genealogy.
-It's all connected in weird and wonderful ways; an eternal playground, where I find the topics for my films.

 Just before, I spent two years on the trails of another virus: HIV.
 I crisscrossed central Africa, from the forest regions of Cameroon to medical labs in the Democratic Republic of Congo.
 Hidden in tissue samples from colonial times laid the answer to how the AIDS pandemic came about: it was the colonial conquest of central Africa that created the conditions for HIV to jump from chimps to humans and eventually infect millions all over the globe.
 THE BLOODY TRUTH has been shown in more than a dozens countries worldwide.